iceniveth/iceniveth/README.md

 - Integrate payment gateway with Paymongo and Bux.ph
 - Applies feature flagging when releasing new features via GitLab.
 - Teach and advise coding bootcamp trainees.
 - Utilize prompt engineering and generative AI tools.

+##### Email Purchase Order to Acumatica Sales Order

+For every new purchase order email received in Outlook, it will automatically create a draft sales order in Acumatica.

+- Uses LLMs to check if email a purchase order and for the matching of customer PO items with the Acumatica items.
+- The system also learns from the corrected or previous sales order, so that by next time, it will create the right sales order items.
+- Tools used: HonoJS, Drizzleorm, Pgvector, Redis,

 ##### Flash Cargo